The Fundamental Theorem for locally projective geometries: Locally affino-projective geometries

-\begin{remark} If $X\subseteq\mathbb{P}$ is a Möbius geometry over a division ring $K$, with $|K|>2$, then $X$ is a geometry generated by lines and planes.
-The proof is similar to the given in \ref{3.3b}, using that any affine space $\mathbb{A}$ over $K$ is generated by lines. \end{remark}
+\begin{remark} If $X\subseteq\mathbb{P}$ is a M\"obius geometry over a division ring $K$, with $|K|>2$, then $X$ is a geometry generated by lines and planes.
+The proof is similar to the given in Proposition \ref{3.3b}, using that any affine space $\mathbb{A}$ over $K$ is generated by lines. \end{remark}